 The Five Basic Steps or Applying for SSD or SSI

 Step 2 – The second step taken by the SSA is to evaluate how serious your disability is.
-Having one of our knowledgeable disability attorneys on your side will make this step go much more smoothly.
+Having one of our knowledgeable social security disability lawyers on your side will make this step go much more smoothly.
 We will ensure that you have the necessary documentation to prove that your disability will cause significant work-related limitations for at least one year or is expected to result in your death.
-Missing evidence or a lack of supportive statements from your doctors may result in denial at this step.
-Our attorneys work diligently to ensure every clients’ file is fully developed and that all supporting evidence is requested and submitted, taking the burden off your shoulders.
+Missing medical evidence or a lack of supportive statements from your doctors may result in denial at this step.
+A Michigan disability lawyer will work diligently to ensure every client’s file is fully developed and that all supporting evidence is requested and submitted, taking the burden off your shoulders.

 Why You Need an Experienced Disability Attorney to See You Through the Process

-Whenever you are dealing with a government procedure that involves legal ramifications, it is not only wise but may be necessary to have a qualified disability attorney on your team.
+Whenever you are dealing with a government procedure that involves legal ramifications, it is not only wise but may be necessary to have a qualified Michigan social security disability attorney on your team.